ryppl/__legacy/source/gettingstarted.rst

 Also, the submodule directories now contain code::

-  % ls libs/process
+  % ls src/regex
+  CMakeLists.txt	example/	module.cmake	src/
-  CMakeLists.txt  build/  example/  index.htm  test/
+  build/		include/	performance/	test/ doc/		index.html	README.txt	tools/
-  README.txt      doc/    include/  source/

 Now you have a Boost workspace nearly ready to build.

-..
-Used to say “ryppl workspace.”
-I think that's confusing, implying
-.. this procedure is more generic than it actually is.
-A project with
-.. no ryppl dependencies might not need any submodules, for example.

 Run cmake and generate forwarding headers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Generate makefiles with *cmake* in the standard way.
-..
-I think we should say “configure with cmake” instead.
-This does
-.. more than simply generating makefiles, right?
-I like to make a
-subdirectory ``build/`` of my workspace and run cmake in there, so that I can always tell which build corresponds to which workspace.
-..
-That is confusingly phrased: 1.
-The reader has no concept of why
-.. there might be multiple workspaces 2.
-What happens if I run cmake
-.. without the subdirectory?
-Don't I still get build results
-.. associated with the workspace?
-This path has already been added to ``.gitignore``, so all those new buildfiles won't look to git like they need to be added to the project:
+Create a build directory outside your source tree and run CMake there.
+This step inspects your system configuration, finding installed libraries, tools, etc., and generates appropriate makefiles for Boost:

 .. parsed-literal::

-  % mkdir build
+  % mkdir ../build-ryppl
-  % cd build
+  % cd ../build-ryppl
-  % cmake ..
+  % cmake ../boost-ryppl
   -- The C compiler identification is GNU
   -- The CXX compiler identification is GNU